lume/classy-solid/README.md

 ## `@signal`

 Decorate a property of a class with `@signal` to make it reactive (backed by a Solid signal).
-Be sure to decorate a class that has reactive properties with the `@reactive` decorator as well.
+Be sure to decorate a class that has signal properties with the `@reactive` decorator as well.

 ```js